 Lastly, comfortable shoes are highly advisable.
 We’ll be doing a lot of walking, especially if we’re shooting in the French Quarter.
-If the shoes you would like to wear are not suitable for walking, you should bring a comfortable pair to change into as needed.
+If the shoes you would like to wear in the photographs are not suitable for walking, you should bring a comfortable pair to change into as needed.

 Can Our Dog Come?

 Absolutely, if a dog is an integral part of your relationship, by all means bring this treasured pet along!
 A park may be a better choice for this kind of shoot than a more urban area.
 Chances are, you won’t want your dog included in all the images, so bring a way to secure the leash to a nearby tree as we shoot just the two of you.
 Alternatively, what a couples sometimes do is arrange for a friend or family member to take the dog after we've done a few photos, or to bring the dog to us when we're near the end of the session to do those as our final shots instead.

 One Last Important Piece of Advice: Arrive Early!